naimkatiman/naimkatiman/README.md

 My superpower?
 I don't know enough computer science theory to be afraid of building things wrong.
 So I just build them until they work.

-67 public repos.
-Most of them deployed.
-Some of them useful.
-Some of them built between midnight and dawn.
+75++ public repos.
+Most deployed, some useful, some built between midnight and dawn while arguing with bugs.
+Some are active, some are just chilling in GitHub like unused gym equipment.
+But the goal was never to look busy, it’s to keep building, learning, shipping, and maybe accidentally create something useful along the way. 😄

 <br clear="right"/>